 You’ll note there isn’t a gun or missiles for any (non-existent) hard points on the wings are under the belly.
 The box itself makes use of the “Lightning” name bestowed upon the VF-4 and looks flashy enough to have been a standard store release.
 The box includes an odd double upper tray design to keep the toy from bouncing around in transit.
 It’s hard to say this is particularly successful since the nosecone on my toy was extended and several of the fins were askew before I pulled the toy out of the box.
 Nothing was broken though so overall the trays are did a good enough job for me.

 The Arcadia VF-4G box and contents are essentially the same but Arcadia added a flip-top lid which is always nice to see for those ‘forever mint in box’ collectors.
 The interior tray was red on the Yamato release and blue on the Arcadia.
 Arcadia included a VF-1 gun as a special bonus for the first 20 orders through the Arcadia web shop; these would have been included in a baggy under the plastic tray.

 Arcadia revisited the mold with their VF-4A in DYRL colors.
 The package dimensions are unchanged but the flip-top lid that was present on Arcadia’s 4G toy was abandoned.
-The box art again focuses on the Lightning theme which is a little peculiar since they used the FlashBack 2012 license.
+The box art for the regular release focuses on the Lightning theme which is a little peculiar.
 If I ran Arcadia, the front of the box is the VF-4 in fighter mode with the Megaroad in the background… not a battroid mode no one has ever seen in animation in front of a storm.
-Contents are unchanged with one exception, you now also get:
+The premium finish comes in a brown shipper box while the retail box retains the look of a 70s generic product from a discount store, it’s simply high contrast text on thin matte cardboard.
+Whichever version you get, contents are unchanged with one exception, you now also get:

 6) A Vf-1 gun pod